Kedron, Queensland: History

 In April 1929, the Albion congregation of the Church of Christ initiated a six-week mission in a large tent at Kedron.
 It was very successful, achieving 147 "total conversions" and raising £300.
 Land was purchased on Gympie Road to establish a permanent church, which was built by volunteer labour on two successive Saturdays, 18 and 25 May 1929 with the first service held on 2 June 1929.
 In 1934, the church was altered.
 In 1959, the 1929 building was relocated to the rear of the land to enable the current building to be constructed.
 In the early 1950s, the Kedron church commenced outreach in Stafford resulting in the establishment of the Church of Christ in that suburb.
 The 1959 church had its foundation stone laid on 20 June 1959 and it opened on 21 November 1959.
 In 1992, the Kedron and Albion congregations merged to form the Brisbane North Church of Christ, operating from the Kedron site.

 On 1 October 1926, Kedron State School enrolled 171 students, officially opening the following day 2 October 1926 with classes commencing on Monday 4 October 1926 with 216 students and four teachers.

 St Anthony's and St Therese's Catholic School was officially opened by Archbishop Duhig on Sunday 26 January 1930, ten days after the arrival of the three Missionary Franciscan Sisters of the Immaculate Conception who were to run the school.
 There were 80 students on the opening day.

 Brisbane Cantonese Christian Church, Tenth Avenue, and Glen Kedron Lane (2021).

 A notable landmark is the War Memorial in Lutwyche Cemetery on Gympie Road.
 It contains more than 100 gravestones of servicemen, the majority of whom gave their life in World War II.

 Kedron State High School opened on 23 January 1956.

-Padua College opened on 31 January 1956; it was operated by the Franciscan Friars.
+Padua College, Brisbane opened on 31 January 1956; it was operated by the Franciscan Friars.

 Mount Alvernia College opened on 1 February 1956; it was run by the Missionary Franciscan Sisters of the Immaculate Conception.